-Whether you’re a landlord or a tenant, it’s important to know the differences between a periodic tenancy and a fixed-term tenancy so you can choose the one that suits you best.
+Whether you are a landlord or a tenant, it is important to know the differences between a periodic tenancy and a fixed-term tenancy so you can choose the one that suits you best.

 Periodic tenancy

 A periodic tenancy agreement has no end date.
-It continues until either the tenant or the landlord gives written notice to end it.
+It continues until either the tenant or the landlord gives the correct written notice to end the periodic tenancy.

 Giving notice to end a tenancy